Thesavagecoder7784/Thesavagecoder7784/README.md

 # Welcome to my profile (Thesavagecoder7784©️™️)

-***I am an aspiring data scientist who belives that the power to harnessing data lies with using the right tools and rules for communication.***
+***"Hiding within those mounds of data is knowledge that could change the life of a patient, or change the world.”***

 ## About me:
 - 1️⃣6️⃣ years old